Photographing of the Photographer: Vancouver, BC

 - A follow focus system for the cinema lens that also cost in the thousand dollar range.

-- An external recorder for recording the video in full resolution/color 4:2:2 like an Atomos that happens to be also in the thousand dollar range plus the memory cards to store the videos/images.
+- An external recorder to record the video in full resolution/color 4:2:2 like an Atomos that happens to be also in the thousand dollar range plus the memory cards to store the videos/images.

-- An external microphone/sound system for recording the sound.
+- An external microphone/sound system to record the sounds.

 - An big external battery to power all the extras.

-- A cage that goes around the iPhone/SmartPhone for mounting and holding all the extra equipment attached to the iPhone/SmartPhone.
+- A cage that goes around the iPhone/SmartPhone to mount and hold all the extra equipment attached to the iPhone/SmartPhone.

 BTW, all of this equipment is available to buy, but it’s “muchos dinaros” aka $$$.

 Processed with ART 1.8.2: https://bitbucket.org/agriggio/art/wiki/Home/